 Couples who are wedding planning during the coronavirus pandemic have become all too familiar with big decisions, potential backup plans, and virtual communication with their vendor teams.
-However, while in-person planning tasks are off-limits for the time being, many vendors are flexing their creativity with new and exciting ways to help couples continue planning from the comfort of their own home.
+However, while in-person planning tasks may be limited, many vendors are flexing their creativity with new and exciting ways to help couples continue planning from the comfort of their own home.

 Virtual Shopping Trips

-With most nonessential shopping excursions currently on pause, vendors are thinking outside the box to help couples make those all-important event selections.
-Renée Sabo of Urban Soirée in Boston, Massachusetts, said many of her clients are now opting to take shopping trips to their phone screens as they select everything from table linens to floral arrangements.
+Vendors are thinking outside the box to help couples make those all-important event selections.
+Renée Sabo of Urban Soirée in Boston, Massachusetts, said some of her clients may opt to take shopping trips to their phone screens as they select everything from table linens to floral arrangements.
 “For design-related planning, we’re doing virtual showroom appointments to make rental selections.
 Also, many vendors, like stationery designers and floral designers are offering video calls to walk through vision and design boards with our couples.”

 Online Planning Tools